 Immigration Court hearings proceed promptly on the date and time that the hearing is scheduled.
-Any delay in the respondent's appearance at a master calendar or individual calendar hearing may result in the hearing being held "in absentia" (in the respondent's absence).
+Any delay in the respondent's appearance at a master calendar or individual calendar hearing may result in the hearing being held "in absentia" (in the

+Version released on April 11, 2017 respondent's absence).
 See 8 C.F.R. § 1003.26.
 See also Chapters 4.15 (Master Calendar Hearing), 4.16 (Individual Calendar Hearing), 4.17 (In Absentia Hearing).